K-C-DaCosta/Software-Rasterizer/README.md

 # What is this?
 A Software rasterizer written in pure rust.
-If one wished they could use it as an OBJ viewer or even use it as a backend in a graphics lib.
+Im not really finished with it just yet, but if one wished, they could use it as an OBJ viewer or even use it as a backend in a graphics lib.

 #  What you need
 You need to install `Cargo` and have `SDL2` available on your system.\